 - Snorting: Effects (the "high") start in 3 to 5 minutes, are less intense than smoking or injecting, and last 15 to 30 minutes.

 - Taken by mouth: Effects ("high") start in 15 to 20 minutes and last longer than smoking, injecting, or snorting, depending on how much is taken.

 Harmful Effects of Amphetamines

 Amphetamines can harm the body in many ways, and lead to:

 - Appetite decrease and weight loss

-- Heart problems such as fast heart rate, irregular heartbeat, increased blood pressure
+- Heart problems such as fast heart rate, irregular heartbeat, increased blood pressure, and heart attack

 - High body temperature and skin flushing

 - Memory loss, problems thinking clearly, and stroke

-- Mood and emotional problems such as aggressive or violent behavior
+- Mood and emotional problems such as aggressive or violent behavior, depression, and suicide

 - Restlessness and tremors